texfaq/texfaq.github.io/FAQ-newlang.md

   just as for a pre-v2.0 system.

-**_Caveat_**: It is (just) possible that your TeX system may run out of ''pattern memory'' while generating the new format.
+**_Caveat_**: It is (just) possible that your TeX system may run out of "pattern memory" while generating the new format.
 Most TeX implementations have fixed-size arrays for storing the details of hyphenation patterns, but although their size is adjustable in most modern distributions, actually changing the